OVERVIEW OF RECENT FAMILY VIOLENCE RESEARCH FINDINGS

 Contrary to common beliefs, up to One in Three victims of sexual assault* and at least One in Three victims of family violence and abuse is male (perhaps as many as one in two).
 When reading the following quantitative statistics it should be remembered that family violence is extremely complex and doesn't just boil down to ‘who does what to whom and how badly’.
 The context of the violence and abuse is extremely important.
 Abuse can occur without the use or threat of physical violence.
 Please refer to the frequently asked questions page for a more detailed and nuanced analysis of family violence and abuse.

-The Australian Bureau of Statistics Personal Safety Survey (2006)1 is the largest and most recent survey of violence in Australia.
+The Australian Bureau of Statistics 4906.0 - Personal Safety, Australia, 2012 (2013)1 is the largest and most recent survey of violence in Australia.
 It found that:

 - 29.8% (almost one in three) victims of current partner violence since the age of 15 were male